sebbekarlsson/spreadsheet/README.md

 # spreadsheet
 > A simple spreadsheet web application that lets you download all data as CSV.

+> You can try it out here: [https://ianertson.com/show/spreadsheet/](https://ianertson.com/show/spreadsheet/)

 ![demo.png](demo.png)